 Data File Format

-The data for outpatient emergency department visits must be submitted in format.
+The data for outpatient emergency department visits must be submitted in an asterisk delimiter format.
 Separate files must be filed for each quarter for each hospital.
 Inclusion of a patient’s Emergency Department Data in a quarterly submission shall be based on the patient’s discharge date which must fall within the quarter to be submitted.

+Hospitals must submit asterisk delimited data using the following format specifications:

+Field Separator: Asterisk (*)

+Carriage return must be placed at the end of each record, including the final record in the file.

+The number of characters between asterisks must not exceed the maximum length of a field.

+A text file should be submitted in .txt format (lower case).

+Asterisk Delimiter Format Example: 20XX*nnnnnnnnn**nnnnnnnnn*nnnnn

 Data Transmission Media Specifications

+Data must be submitted in an asterisk delimiter format.
+In order to do this in a secure manner, CHIA’s file encryption application (FileSecure) must be utilized.
+Each submitter must first download a copy of FileSecure from the CHIA web site.
+There is a separate installation guide for installing the FileSecure program.
+FileSecure will compress, encrypt and rename each submission file in preparation for transmitting to CHIA.
+The newly created encrypted file shall be transferred to CHIA via its CHIA Submissions website.
+Providers should contact their CHIA liaison to submit test files.
+Detailed information on FileSecure and CHIA Submissions will be shared separately.

-The edit specifications are incorporated into CHIA's system for receiving and editing incoming dataCHIA recommends that data processing systems incorporate these edits to minimize:
+The edit specifications are incorporated into CHIA's system for receiving and editing incoming data.
+Edit reports are posted to CHIA Submissions for the submitter to download.
+CHIA recommends that data processing systems incorporate these edits to minimize:

 (a) the potential of unacceptable data reaching CHIA and